asyncvlsi/actflow/README.md

 If you'd like to delete all the files generated during the build process, run `./clean`

+you can test a subsection of the tools by running `./test` to test your install

 ## References

 If you use this flow for a publication, we would appreciate a citation to the following overview paper that summarizes the flow:

    * S. Ataei, Wenmian Hua, Yihang Yang, Rajit Manohar, Yi-Shan Lu, Jiayuan He, Sepideh Maleki, Keshav Pingali, "An Open-Source EDA Flow for Asynchronous Logic," in IEEE Design & Test, vol. 38, no. 2, pp. 27-37, April 2021, doi: 10.1109/MDAT.2021.3051334.

+## Packaging

+for packaging and CI info see [README packaging](packaging/README.md)